kgbier/feed-spidey-bot/README.md

 ##### Konrad Biernacki (kgbier@gmail.com)

-Discord webhook bot that posts updates from rss/atom feeds.

-Designed to be compiled and deployed into AWS Lambda.
+A Discord webhook bot that posts updates from rss/atom feeds, designed to be compiled and deployed into AWS Lambda.

+- Dependency on AWS DynamoDB for per-feed record keeping

 ## Usage

+1. Configure `./config/config.js` with AWS DynamoDB Table and Region

+2. Configure `./config/updateChannels.js`, `./config/webhookEndpoints.js`, `./config/personalities.js` with valid webhook and feed data (as covered in [Overview](#overview))

-`$ yarn build` - Compiles with webpack into `./dist/bundle.js`
+3. `$ yarn build` - Compiles with webpack into `./dist/bundle.js`

-`$ yarn deploy` - Uploads to a specified lambda function using the `aws-cli` (uses `./deploy.sh`)
+4. `$ yarn deploy` - Uploads to a specified lambda function using the `aws-cli` (uses `./deploy.sh`)

 ## Run